smart-edge-open/specs/openness_releasenotes.md

     - Edge Compute EPA features support for OnPremises
       - Using Intel® Movidius™ Myriad™ X High Density Deep Learning (HDDL) solution in OpenNESS
     - OpenNESS Experience Kit for Network and OnPremises edge
-      - Offline Release Package: Customers should be able to create an installer package that can be used to install OnPremise version of OpenNESS without the need for Internet access.
+      - Offline Release Package: Customers should be able to create an installer package that can be used to install OnPremises version of OpenNESS without the need for Internet access.
     - 5G NR Edge Cloud deployment support
       - 5G NR edge cloud deployment support with SA mode – 5G NR FlexRAN – OpenNESS - FlexCore
       - AF: Support for 5G NGC Application function as a microservice